emilsharkov/holy-bible-api/README.md

 # bible-api
 ## About
 This is an Open-Source API for serving the Holy Bible written in Rust.
 The API serves text Bibles in 100+ languages with 800+ versions.
 It also serves audio Bibles in 50+ languages.
-This API is also OpenAPI compliant, meaning that there are also  [auto-generated](https://openapi-generator.tech/docs/generators) SDKs in Java, Python, TypeScript, JavaScript, Go, Ruby, PHP, Kotlin, C#/.NET
+This API is also OpenAPI compliant, meaning that the goal is to create [auto-generated](https://openapi-generator.tech/docs/generators) SDKs in Java, Python, TypeScript, JavaScript, Go, Ruby, PHP, Kotlin, C#/.NET

 ## Data Sources
 ### Disclaimer